sourcebots/docs/content/tutorials/_index.md

 ### Prerequisites

-You need to download and install Webots R2021b (the download is around 0.5GB).
+You need to download and install Webots R2021b (the download is around 0.5 GB).
 This is the platform we run our simulation in.

 ## Python Version